Gering softball holds off Scottsbluff

-The Gering softball team used a four-run fifth inning and a strong defensive stand in the final two innings of the contest to hold off Scottsbluff 8-6 on Thursday night at Scottsbluff.
+The Gering softball team used a four-run fifth inning and a strong defensive stand in the final two innings of the contest to hold off Scottsbluff 8-6 on Thursday, Aug.
+26 at Scottsbluff.

 The win improved the Bulldogs to 6-1 on the season while Scottsbluff suffered its first loss to fall to 5-1.